HereYouGo1/Fractal-RMO/3--(PoC)_(Full)_(System)/12--(Progress)_(Tracking)_(What)_(We)_(Did)/0.6--(Trunk)_(Branch)_(Documentation)/5--(Complete)_(Visual)_(Map)_(ENTIRE)_(System).md

     └────────────────────────────────────────────┘
 ```

-## 🚨 FORBIDDEN PATTERNS - CRITICAL FOR AGENTS
+## 🔔 UPDATED: CIRCULAR DEPENDENCIES ARE ALLOWED!
-## (From Doc 4, lines 383-394)
+## (Updated from Doc 4, lines 437-555 - Chris's clarification)

 ```
 ┌──────────────────────────────────────────────────────┐
-│              FORBIDDEN DEPENDENCY PATTERNS           │
+│         CIRCULAR DEPENDENCIES - CHRIS'S RULING       │
-│         AGENTS MUST NEVER CREATE THESE!              │ ├──────────────────────────────────────────────────────┤
+│     "Why wouldn't two things be able to be           │ │      dependent on each other?
+That's absolutely      │ │      plausible."                                     │ ├──────────────────────────────────────────────────────┤
 │                                                      │
 │  1.
 MUTUAL DEPENDENCIES (Circular):                  │
-│     ❌ FORBIDDEN:                                    │
+│     ✅ ALLOWED:                                      │
 │        A-1 needs B-2                                 │
 │        B-2 needs A-1                                 │
-│        = INFINITE UPDATE LOOP!                       │
+│        = This is FINE!
+They're interdependent        │
 │                                                      │
-│     ✅ SOLUTION:                                     │
-│        Create D-1 for shared logic                   │
+│     HOW TO MANAGE:                                   │
-│        A-1 imports from D-1                          │
+│        • Document both directions clearly            │
+│        • Use version pinning to prevent cascades     │
-│        B-2 imports from D-1                          │
+│        • Extract only needed parts from each         │
+│        • Consider shared abstraction layer if messy  │
 │                                                      │
 │  2.
 TRANSITIVE CYCLES:                               │
-│     ❌ FORBIDDEN:                                    │
+│     ✅ ALLOWED IF IT MAKES SENSE:                    │
 │        A → B → C → A                                 │
-│        (A needs B, B needs C, C needs A)             │ │                                                      │
+│        Example: Agents → API → Database → Agents     │
+│        (Agents call APIs, APIs query DB,             │ │         DB triggers affect agents)                   │ │                                                      │
-│     ✅ SOLUTION:                                     │
+│     HOW TO MANAGE:                                   │
-│        Break the cycle at weakest point              │ │        Extract shared logic to new branch            │ │                                                      │
+│        • Document the full cycle in each O-F         │ │        • Use lazy updates to prevent cascades        │
+│        • Clear extraction boundaries                 │
+│                                                      │
 │  3.
 SELF-DEPENDENCIES:                               │
-│     ❌ FORBIDDEN:                                    │
+│     ❌ STILL FORBIDDEN:                              │
 │        A-1 needs A-1                                 │
-│        (Branch depending on itself)                  │
+│        (Branch depending on itself makes no sense)   │ │                                                      │
+│     IF THIS HAPPENS:                                 │
+│        • You've made an error                        │
+│        • Refactor immediately                        │
 │                                                      │
-│     ✅ SOLUTION:                                     │
-│        This should never happen!                     │
-│        If it does, refactor immediately              │ │                                                      │
-│  ALLOWED PATTERNS:                                   │
+│  DEPENDENCY PATTERNS SUMMARY:                        │
 │  ✅ One-way dependencies: A → B                      │
+│  ✅ Mutual dependencies: A ↔ B                       │
 │  ✅ Shared dependencies: A → C, B → C                │
-│  ✅ Hierarchical: A → A-1 → A-1-a (if allowed)       │
+│  ✅ Circular chains: A → B → C → A                   │
+│  ❌ Self-dependencies: A → A                         │
 └──────────────────────────────────────────────────────┘
 ```

-## Before Creating ANY Context Dependency - CHECK FOR CYCLES!
+## How to Document Circular Dependencies Properly

 ```
 ┌──────────────────────────────────────────────────────┐
-│           CIRCULAR DEPENDENCY CHECK PROTOCOL         │
+│      DOCUMENTING MUTUAL/CIRCULAR DEPENDENCIES        │
 ├──────────────────────────────────────────────────────┤
-│  Step 1: List what I need                            │
-│  Example: A-1 needs B-2 authentication               │
 │                                                      │
-│  Step 2: Check what B-2 needs                        │
-│  Read B-2's O-F file:                                │
+│  In A-1's O-F file:                                  │
+│  ## Dependencies:                                    │
+│  - Needs B-2: User verification functions            │
-│  - Needs: C-1 database                               │
+│  - B-2 needs us: Password hashing utilities          │
-│  - Needs: A-1 base class ← CIRCULAR DETECTED!        │
+│  - Relationship: MUTUAL                              │
 │                                                      │
-│  Step 3: Resolution Options                          │
+│  ## Version Pinning (prevents cascades):             │
-│  1.
-Extract shared part to new branch                │
-│  2.
-Remove one direction of dependency               │
+│  - B-2: Using v1.2 [2025-09-01 | 10:00 EST]          │
-│  3.
-Refactor to eliminate coupling                   │
+│  - We provide to B-2: v1.1 of our hashing            │
 │                                                      │
+│  In B-2's O-F file:                                  │
-│  Step 4: Visual Check (Draw the graph)               │
+│  ## Dependencies:                                    │
+│  - Needs A-1: Password hashing utilities             │
-│  A-1 → B-2 → C-1                                     │
+│  - A-1 needs us: User verification functions         │
-│   ↑_________↓     [CIRCULAR - STOP!]                 │
+│  - Relationship: MUTUAL                              │
 │                                                      │
-│  Step 5: If Circular Found                           │
+│  ## Version Pinning:                                 │
-│  1.
-STOP - Do not create the dependency              │
+│  - A-1: Using v1.1 [2025-09-01 | 09:00 EST]          │
+│  - We provide to A-1: v1.2 of our user functions     │
-│  2.
-Document in propositions sheet                   │
+│                                                      │
-│  3.
-Ask Chris for guidance                           │
+│  WHY Version Pinning Works:                          │
-│  4.
-Create mediation branch if approved              │
+│  • When A-1 updates to v1.3, B-2 can choose when     │
+│    to adopt v1.3 (not forced immediately)            │
+│  • Prevents infinite update cascades                 │
+│  • Allows controlled, deliberate updates             │
 └──────────────────────────────────────────────────────┘
 ```